- Step-parent Adoption (See Packet)

 - Filing Fees: $175.00 per child.
 Each child requires a separate case.

-- Investigation Fee: $300.00 (required for all adoptions not involving an agency)
+- Investigation Fee: $300.00 per family, not per petition (required for all adoptions not involving an agency)

 - Petitioners and/or adoptee must be a resident of Calhoun County